maxboeck/mxb/src/posts/theme-switcher/2020-04-29-color-theme-switcher.md

 ]
 ```

-Our color schemes are objects in an array.
-Each theme gets a name, id and a couple of color definitions.
-The parts of a color scheme depend on your specific design; In my case, I found it useful to assign these eight colors.
+Our color schemes are objects in an array, which is now available during build.
+Each theme gets a `name`, `id` and a couple of color definitions.
+The parts of a color scheme depend on your specific design; In my case, I assigned each theme eight properties.

-It's a good idea to give these properties logical names instead of visual onces like "light" or "muted".
-I've also found it necessary to define a couple of `offset` colors - these are used to adjust i.e. the primary color on interactions like hover and such.
+It's a good idea to give these properties logical names instead of visual onces like "light" or "muted", as colors vary from theme to theme.
+I've also found it helpful to define a couple of "offset" colors - these are used to adjust i.e. the primary color on interactions like hover and such.

-In addition to my "default" and "dark" themes that I had before, I created eight more themes this way.
-I used a couple of different sources for inspiration; good ones are [Adobe Color](https://color.adobe.com/explore) and [happyhues](https://www.happyhues.co/).
+In addition to the "default" and "dark" themes I already had before, I created eight more themes this way.
+I used a couple of different sources for inspiration; the ones I liked best are [Adobe Color](https://color.adobe.com/explore) and [happyhues](https://www.happyhues.co/).

 *(All my themes are named after Mario Kart 64 race tracks by the way, because why not.)*

 ## Transform to Custom CSS Properties

 To actually use our colors in CSS, we need them in a different format.
 Let's create a stylesheet and make custom properties out of them.
-Using Eleventy's template rendering, we can do that by generating a `theme.css` file from the data, looping over the color schemes.
+Using Eleventy's template rendering, we can do that by generating a `theme.css` file from the data, looping over all themes.
 We'll use a macro to output the color definitions for each.

-I wrote this in Nunjucks, the templating engine of my site - but you can do it in any other language as well.
+I wrote this in Nunjucks, the templating engine of my choice - but you can do it in any other language as well.

 ```css{% raw %}
 /* theme.css.njk */